Getting Started

 Lock-renewal

-For all supported transport transaction modes (except TransportTransactionMode.None), the transport uses a peek-lock mechanism to ensure a single instance of an endpoint can process a message.
-The default lock duration is specified during the entity creation.
+For all supported transport transaction modes (except TransportTransactionMode.None), the transport utilizes a peek-lock mechanism to ensure that only one instance of an endpoint can process a message.
+The default lock duration is set during entity creation.
 By default, the transport uses the SDK's default maximum auto lock renewal duration of 5 minutes.

 The lock can be auto-renewed beyond the default by overriding the MaxAutoLockRenewalDuration.